Attr Plugin Complete API reference.

 >`

-Be explicit about boolean attribute conditions:
+Be explicit about boolean attribute conditions and use actual boolean values:

 `<button disabled="${ctx.isLoading.value || !ctx.isValid.value}">